top of page

 Use first rack in an electric oven to bake the pie

-When pies are baked in the traditional Bake mode the recipe temperature will be in the 375-400F range.
-However, when baking in convection it is advisable to reduce the recipe temperature by 25 degrees to avoid overcooking the edge of the pastry.
-If the edge of the pie begins to get very dark that is an indication that the heat is too high.
+When pies are baked in the traditional Bake mode, the recipe temperature will be in the 375-400F range.
+However, when baking in convection, it is advisable to reduce the recipe temperature by 25 degrees to avoid overcooking the edge of the pastry.
+If the edge of the pie begins to get very dark, that indicates that the heat is too high.

 So keep in mind pie recipes have been around for ages and the basic pie dough and filling recipe is probably perfect.
 However, adapting to the cooking to benefit from the features of your modern convection oven will provide the best results.

-Here it is mid-October and the stores are already laden with baking and cooking supplies for our big November holiday, Thanksgiving.
-Convection ovens are amazing tools that can really simplify the preparation of a large feast, so if you would like to learn how to take the stress out of your holiday cooking I would encourage you to review our popular series of turkey videos: How to Roast a Turkey in Convection, How to Roast a Spatchock Turkey in Convection, How to Roast A Heritage Turkey in in Convection and How to Slow Roast Turkey Pieces in Convection.
+It is mid-October, and the stores are already laden with baking and cooking supplies for our big November holiday, Thanksgiving.
+Convection ovens are excellent tools that can simplify the preparation of an enormous feast, so if you would like to learn how to take the stress out of your holiday cooking, I would encourage you to review our popular series of turkey videos: How to Roast a Turkey in Convection, How to Roast a Spatchock Turkey in Convection, How to Roast A Heritage Turkey in Convection and How to Slow Roast Turkey Pieces in Convection.

 Larissa, Your Convection Enthusiast